ANT 204 - Peoples and Cultures of the World (Gen Ed, Social and Behavioral Sciences; Global Perspectives)

 ecology, and sociocultural behavior throughout human evolution.

 and the cultural and psychodynamic features of illness.
-Fulfills
+Part of the

-Health Issue requirements.
+Health Issue.
 Offered fall and winter semesters.
+Prerequisite: Junior standing.

 ANT 325 - Archaeology of North America

 A survey of prehistoric developments from Alaska to Central America,